lj-ditrapani/game-of-life-scala/README.md

 TODO
 ----

-- Specs for --alive-color & --dead-color & --bg-color
 - Refactor Config implementation
 - Refactor Config specs
 - Make some games boards larger now that you can control margin & width